Strict Publishing International

 What is it going to cost me?

 Nothing.
 We do not make any charge for our services.
 We simply take a commission of the sales, so it is in our interests to maximize the numbers sold of anything we handle.
 We normally expect to take between 25% and 50% of the royalties after the retailer has taken their percentage.
 In exceptional cases we may consider taking a lower percentage.
-Note that different retailers take different percentages (the larger retailers, like Amazon, generally take a much higher amount).
+Different retailers take different percentages and the amount we receive may vary depending on transaction charges (credit card fees to the retailer), download costs etc. Please note that we take a lot of time and trouble to edit and format a book for sale and for that reason, whilst you are free to publish the same book elsewhere twelve months after we first publish it, we will only withdraw the edition we have published from sale in exceptional circumstances.

 Will I make a lot of money from my writing?

 Probably not!
-E-books generally do not sell in vast numbers.
+Very few books sell in vast numbers.
 A novel or a collection of short stories from a new author may sell only three or four copies in the first month or two.
 Once an author becomes known, then sales tend to increase, but are unlikely to be into the thousands.
-However, e-books are steadily becoming more popular and in many cases are now selling better than printed books.
+However, ebooks are steadily becoming more popular and in many cases are now selling better than printed books.
 There is always the possibility of having a real best-seller, IF your writing is good enough and happens to catch the public imagination at the right time.
-We do have the facility to produce printed books, but realistically it is only economic to do this in very exceptional circumstances.
+Our authors who make a reasonable amount of money are mostly those who have written ten or more books.
+We do have the facility to produce printed books, but realistically it is only economic to do this in very exceptional circumstances (see 'books in print' above).

 When and how do I get paid?

-We send out cheques (that’s "checks" for the USA!) around the end of each month for all payments we have received during the period up to and including the last day of the previous month.
+We send out cheques (that’s "checks" for the USA!) or make a PayPal payment around six weeks after the end of each calendar quarter for all payments we have received during the period up to and including the last day of the previous month.
 Some retailers pay us monthly for the sales, and some pay us quarterly.
+If the amount due to you is regularly more than $1000 a month, then we try to make payments monthly.
 If the amount due to you is less than $50 then it will roll forward until it reaches at least $50.
 We can make payment in £ Sterling or US Dollars, whichever you prefer.
-Please note that although the e-books are generally sold in US $ we are paid in £ Sterling.
+Please note that although the ebooks are generally sold in US $ we are paid in £ Sterling.
 There will be currency conversion rates to consider when calculating payment.
 Please also note that cheques (checks) are written on a UK bank.
 Some banks in the USA and elsewhere make fairly high charges for processing these, and some don't.
 You can wait until a larger amount due to you has accrued, if you prefer.
+Payments by PayPal in currencies other than pounds Sterling are subject to charges by PayPal that will be deducted from your payment.

 Do you edit my work?